Dates are Jun 2 - Aug 8, 2014

 If you have accepted an offer to participate in the CSE@TAMU Research for Undergraduates (REU), you will be asked soon after your acceptance about your travel arrangements.
 We ask that you allow us to make your travel arrangements as they pertain to airline travel due to reimbursement procedures.
 If you plan to drive your own car to College Station instead of flying, there are other travel procedures that must be followed.

 Upon Arrival on Monday, June 3rd, there will be a CSE@TAMU Welcome.

 Most participants arrive in College Station the weekend before the program begins.

-Housing for the CSE@TAMU group for the Summer of 2014 will be at the Tradition at Northgate.
-Within walking distance of campus, the Tradition is a fully-furnished, privately-owned dorm.
+Housing for the CSE@TAMU group for the Summer of 2014 will be at the Stack at Legacy Point.
+Within walking distance of campus, the Stack is a fully-furnished, privately-owned dorm.
 Please see the website for more information on the actual location and look of the housing.
 You will room with one other person in the CSE@TAMU group.
 Housing is assigned randomly by the REU program administrator unless otherwise notified.
 Please let the REU program administrator know as soon as possible if you have any needs such as accessible living or any special arrangements.

 Housing Amenities Include: